 Statistics include all Purdue Global faculty members and are not school- or program-specific calculations.
 Source: Purdue Global Office of Reporting and Analysis, July 2022.
 2021–2022 academic year.

 Download our brochure to learn more about our education programs and the benefits of earning your degree at Purdue Global.

 Discover your work interests, and use them to chart your ideal career path.

-*The University cannot guarantee that students will be granted admission to any future programs.
-Speak to an Advisor about transfer credit opportunities and see the University Catalog for the Prior Learning Assessment policy.
+*Future Programs: The University cannot guarantee that students will be granted admission to any future programs.
+Speak to an Advisor about transfer credit opportunities and see the University Catalog for the Prior Learning policy.

 †Job Growth: Source: U.S. Department of Labor, Bureau of Labor Statistics, Occupational Outlook Handbook, Instructional Coordinators, www.bls.gov/ooh/education-training-and-library/instructional-coordinators.htm, and Training and Development Managers, www.bls.gov/ooh/management/training-and-development-managers.htm.
 National long-term projections may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.